-Thoughts in your head right now: WTF?
-Christchurch?
-Where is that?
-Why would you go there?
-Why did you not go to Aukland or Queenstown?
-Why Christchurch?
+Thoughts in your head right now: Why would you go to New Zealand and not visit Aukland or Queenstown?
+What’s in Christchurch?

-Honestly, I never would have travelled to New Zealand in the first place if it weren’t for my friend Vanessa, who has been living there for nearly two years!
+Honestly, I never would have travelled to New Zealand in the first place if it wasn’t for my friend Vanessa who has been living in Christchurch for nearly two years.
 Initially, my summer vacation plan was to solely visit Australia but I made a last minute decision to take the scenic route and catch-up with her while I was on that side of the world.
 Thus, the reason for my visit to the largest city in the South Island.

-Coming from South Korea, where temperatures reached up to 35 degrees with humidity, it was actually quite nice to feel the cooler, winter weather of Christchurch.
+Coming from South Korea where temperatures reached up to 35 degrees with humidity it was actually nice to feel the cooler, winter weather of Christchurch.
 After arriving from a 10-hour flight from Shanghai, where I had three seats to myself on the plane (ay yoo!), I took a quick shower and was ready to explore the city.

 My first stop was the Christchurch Art Gallery, which was easy to spot with the 46-metre neon artwork outside the building saying, “EVERYTHING IS GOING TO BE ALRIGHT” created by the late artist, Neil Graham.

 At the art gallery I appreciated work from artists such as Len Lye, Bridget Riley, and Matisse.
 Admission was free and every day at 2PM there is a 45-minute tour of the gallery (also free!) which I highly recommend.
 There were only two of us on the tour so it was intimate and incredibly informative.
 At the gallery I learned about Māori, the original settlers of New Zealand.
 There were beautiful paintings of the Māori people and I learned that Māori is an official language of the country, along with English and New Zealand sign language.